Search This Blog

 4. Is this the best you can do to complete this task?

-I have established and managed a PMO in a professional services setting and in a life-sciences setting.
-Further, I have delivered a number of projects and programs - some platform level and some client driven projects and I will explain below the purpose behind these questions.
+I have established and managed a PMO in a professional service setting and in a life-sciences setting.
+Further, I have delivered a few projects and programs - some platform level and some client driven projects and I will explain below the purpose behind these questions.

 1. The first question focuses on unearthing the true desire for an individual project team member or a project manager in the PMO.
 If the person doesn't have a desire to accomplish any task, then, no amount of motivation can help.